 - Conventionality: Examining that the books of accounts or financial statement should not contain any fraudulent or faulty entry.

-- Authentication of assets and liabilities: Verification of assets and liabilities for checking their existence, valuation, completeness and disclosure in financial statements.
+- Authentication of Assets and Liabilities: Verification of assets and liabilities for checking their existence, valuation, completeness and disclosure in financial statements.

 - Disclosure: Auditor examines whether the data in the financial statement acknowledged adequately or not.
 He discloses his point of view by way of the audit report after the completion of the audit process.

 Duties of an Auditor